Orlando Citizenship & Naturalization Attorney

 It is important to keep in mind that you may face longer time restrictions if you do not meet all the requirements.
 For example, you must have spent at least half of your required years in the U.S., not traveling back to your home country the entire time.
 You also must have spent more than a year outside of the U.S. among other requirements such as reading, writing, and speaking English.

-What If I Am Married to a U.S. Citizen?
+How Do I Become a Citizen If I Am Married to a U.S. Citizen?

 If you recently married and are living with a U.S. citizen, have been a permanent or conditional resident, and can provide proof that you qualify, you may apply for citizenship within just three years.
 You can still qualify for this even if you did not get your green card through marriage.